galihpermana292/memorify-api/README.md

-# hbdtoyou

-hbdtoyou provides functionalities for clients (school and user) in Memorify.
-It is also responsible for storing school-level config that can be used to supports single-tenancy in data stores.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.